guiled/LRE/README.md

     // something
 }));
 ```
-By calling `lre()` your sheet will have some new features.
+By calling `lre()` your sheet and script will have some new features.
 Please read the wiki https://github.com/guiled/LRE/wiki for more details